 “Great”, mom called back to him as she buttoned the sleeves of my shirt.
 It felt uncomfortable to have that tight feeling of shirt sleeves around my wrists.
-“Show her where we keep David’s bottles in the refrigerator and where his diapers are in the linen closet and how to work that damn diaper pail!”
+“Show her where we keep David’s bottles in the refrigerator and where his diapers are in the linen closet and how to work that damn diaper pail!” mom said.

-Mom finished all my buttons and adjusted my collar.
+Mom finished all my buttons and adjusted my “collar”.
 “You look very handsome”, she said.

 She waved me to walk out of my room and walked behind me patting me on the shoulder, which I did not like.
 When I came into the living room Margie was at the door from the kitchen.
-She was not a grown up like mom and dad but also not a kid like me.
+She was not a grownup like mom and dad but also not a kid like me.
 She was wearing a dark blue sweatshirt with yellow letters that I knew said “Michigan” because I had one like it too.

 “Hi Jonathan”, she said, “You’re all dressed up.
 You look very nice in that shirt!”
-She was about the only person who called me that name, because my mom told her to and paid her money.
+She was about the only person who called me that name, because mom told her to and paid her money.

 Mom patted me on the shoulder again.
 “Tell Margie what’s special about your shirt.”